andreasoie/neuralpedia/README.md

-# Neural Networks
+# NeuralPedia: Information on many subjects in the space of Neural Networks

-Brief interpretations of various subjects in the space of Neural Networks
+> Brief interpretations of various subjects in the space of Neural Networks

 ## Basics